vinil91/duplicates/README.md

 };
 ```

-First, we shape the array of unique values from the input string.
+Firstly, we shape the array of unique values from the input string.
 ```
 export const onlyDuplicates = input => {
   const uniqueValues = [];